ssdong/simple-quote-monitor/README.md

 simple-quote-monitor
 ===========================
-A simple Go tool for monitoring stock quotes and sending desktop alerts when price drops or rises to certain amount
+A simple command line Go tool for monitoring stock quotes and sending desktop alerts when price drops or rises to certain amount

 How it works